Aave Tax Reporting

 Tax implications of Aave’s aTokens

-If you trade (or burn) aTokens for another crypto or sell it for fiat currency, you recognize capital gain on your disposition.
+If you trade (or burn) aTokens for another crypto or sell it for fiat currency, you recognize capital gains on your disposition.
 The same is true if you trade another crypto for aTokens.

-For examples of how to calculate your taxes for specific Aave use cases, you can read our DeFi guide as an introduction, and reach out to us on our chat function (lower right corner) to ask questions about your specific tax situation.
+For examples of how to calculate your taxes for specific Aave use cases, our DeFi guide details all the specifics.
+Most of our team has used Aave themselves, so reach out to us on our chat function (lower right corner) to ask questions about your unique tax situation.

 You can also read more about how your taxes on other platforms and exchanges function in our crypto tax guide for the United States and other countries.